 What’s happening Sunday at the Stanislaus County Fair

+Modesto, Turlock FFA and 4-H show off their livestock at county fair

-Sunday, July 14, is the third day of the 2019 Stanislaus County Fair in Turlock.
-Admission is free until 3 p.m., courtesy of Fox 40.
+Sunday, July 21, is the final day of the 2019 Stanislaus County Fair in Turlock.
+It’s Bud Light Day, with gifts for the first 1,000 guests.
+All guests get in free until 3 p.m., courtesy of Fox 40.

-WHAT ELSE DAILY: Carnival, food booths, 4-H and FFA activities, commercial and other exhibits, magician, stingrays, Sky Trek Kids Zone, strolling acts and much more
+WHAT ELSE DAILY: Carnival, food booths, livestock area, commercial and other exhibits, magician, stingrays, Sky Trek Kids Zone, strolling acts and much more

 HOURS: Gates open noon.; exhibit buildings close 11 p.m.; grounds and carnival close midnight